Matir/blog/_posts/2020-03-15-security-101-virtual-private-networks-vpns.md

 (`192.168.20.1`).
 This is how OpenVPN ensures that its packets (those encrypted and signed by the VPN client) are not routed over the VPN itself by the kernel.

+Note that users of Docker or virtual machines are likely to see a number of additional routes going over the virtual interfaces to containers/VMs.

 ## Using VPNs for "Privacy" vs "Security" ##

 There are many reasons for using a VPN, but for many people, they boil down to